GUT-AI/gut-ai/FAQ/README.rst

 **13. Does any of your content have any Copyright or Copyleft?**

 No, absolutely not.
 Unless otherwise stated, all content is available under `Creative Commons Zero CC0 1.0 Universal (Public Domain) <../LICENSE>`_.
 You can use it *freely (libre)* and  *free of charge (gratis)*.
 No permission needed.
 No need to ask anyone for anything.
-Keep in mind, though, that <https://gutai.miraheze.org/wiki/GUT-AI_Initiative>`_ includes, or it's compatible with, multiple projects, each with its own license and potential restrictions.
+Keep in mind, though, that `GUT-AI Initiative <https://gutai.miraheze.org/wiki/GUT-AI_Initiative>`_ includes, or it's compatible with, multiple projects, each with its own license and potential restrictions.

 **14. Can I fork this project?**